Inside: Learn how to prepare and care for newborn twins with this ultimate guide!

 UPDATE: The book is now available on paperback!
 Perfect for gift giving or for anyone who prefers to read a physical book.
 Get it below:

-How to prepare for twins
+How to prepare and care for newborn twins

 So, what’s inside?
 These are all the chapters in the guide:

 Section 1: Your Emotions